 Instituto Argentino de Radioastronomía (IAR-CONICET-CICPBA-UNLP)

-high-mass and low-mass X-ray binaries; catalogs; accretion/ejection; variability; spectral-timing; quasi-periodic oscillations; highly-absorbed systems; microquasars
+high-mass and low-mass X-ray binaries; catalogs; accretion/ejection; variability; spectral-timing; quasi-periodic oscillations; highly-absorbed systems; microquasars; pulsars; black holes.

 thermal emission; chemical abundances; shocks; particle-acceleration; synchrotron emission; radio continuum and gamma-ray emission.